Your Definitive Guide To The FAFSA

 8 Tips to Maximize Eligibility

 Your financial aid for your undergraduate education begins with the Free Application for Federal Student Aid or FAFSA.
-The type of financial aid and the amount of money you get may depend on how you file the FAFSA.
-To apply the following tips to make the most of your educational savings:
+The type of financial aid you receive and the amount of money you get may depend on how you file the FAFSA.
+Apply the following tips to make the most of your educational savings:

 It’s best to file the FAFSA as early as possible.
 It’s common knowledge among incoming students to know that the FAFSA must be filed by October 1 to avoid missing the state and college aid deadlines.
 More than a dozen states issue grants based on the first-come, first-served principle.